jasonbra1n/kathara-spiral/README.md

 - The spiral is drawn on an HTML5 canvas using JavaScript, updating instantly with user inputs.
 - Mirror effects reflect the spiral path across vertical and/or horizontal axes with customizable colors.
 - Logarithmic spirals use an exponential growth factor, while linear spirals increase radius proportionally.
-- Performance is optimized with a max of 50 nodes and 100 layers, with options to disable gradient strokes for lighter rendering.
+- Performance is optimized for up to 50 nodes and 100 layers, with options to disable gradient strokes for lighter rendering.

 ## Presets